 Both dogs and their owners get a lot of enjoyment from Mill Creek Ravine park, which is a favourite for its unique terrain and amenities.
 A creek winds its way through the park, which has several access points to the waterfront area.

 Gold Bar Park is the largest urban park in the province.
 In addition to this location being open all year, it also has some of the area's most beautiful fall foliage and a path along the river.

 Jackie Parker Park

 Although the park is not as well-known as some other locations in the city, Jackie Parker Park is well worth a visit for its peaceful setting.
 The space is large, perfect for dogs who love to run.
 Its overseen by a group of volunteers who help keep everything cleaned up.

 Many locals love the Strathcona Science Park for the wealth of outdoor winter activities it offers.
 However, it's also an ideal place for dogs to get out and enjoy a good run.
 Any location that caters to both yours and your dog's exercise needs is always worth considering.

-Easy access to so many fun outdoor areas is always an excellent choice to consider when looking for a home and a great new neighbourhood.
-Pacesetter's communities are all located near amenities and activities perfect for the entire family, including the four-legged ones!
+Easy access to so many fun outdoor areas is always an excellent choice to consider when looking for a home in a great new neighbourhood.
+Pacesetter's communities are all located near amenities that can accommodate many activities perfect for the entire family, including the four-legged ones.